jakemkc/ptlds/results/results.md

  ![F6f](figures/Figure_6_ptldscomoClassAgeyoung35.png)

-Figure 6.
-Slopegraph showing the changes in 19 comorbidity of Lyme diseases.
+Figure 2.
+Slopegraphs showing the changes in 19 comorbidities.
 A: Lyme disease; B: PTLDS.
 From top to bottom: all ages, age ≤ 35, and age > 35.
-We tracked the comorbidity records of 44 420 Lyme and 1518 PTLDS patients, and the numbers shown in the figures represent the percentage of patients with the corresponding comorbidity in a particular period.
+We tracked the comorbidity records of 44,420 Lyme and 1,518 PTLDS patients, and the numbers shown in the figures represent the percentage of patients with the corresponding comorbidity in a particular period.
 In each plot, a 4-year period is shown, starting from one year before and 2 years after the baseline.
+The enrichment of conditions at the baseline is due to the 100% contact rate of the patients with the health care system.